Future-Proofing The UK Hotel Industry

-Malcolm Kerr, Managing Director of Horwath HTL UK has been talking to prominent executives and advisors to get their perspective on the major challenges facing owners and how they are preparing for an uncertain future.
+Malcolm Kerr, Managing Director of Horwath HTL UK has been talking to prominent executives and advisors in the UK hotel industry to get their perspective on the major challenges facing owners and how they are preparing for an uncertain future.

 Optimists are adamant that global economic growth will ensure that the travel industry rebounds strongly and that tourism receipts will soon surpass those pre-pandemic.
 Pessimists on the other hand point to international commitments to reduce carbon emissions, the adoption of remote working and the risk of future disruptions when proposing that major sectors of the industry will never recover.

 In reality, it is still too early to accurately forecast what will happen over the coming months and years.
 Savvy owners and investors must instead focus on the known and immediate challenges to ensure that they are best placed to navigate the vagaries of the pandemic and to compete effectively, whatever the future may hold.

 We are at the early stages of a staffing crisis across the UK hotel industry

 Chris Mumford, founder of Cervus Leadership Consulting, notes that “There has been a clear uptick in hiring at line-staff and department head level as hotels reopen, although this is recruiting of roles that already existed pre-pandemic and had been vacated during the crisis.”

 Unsurprisingly, employers are having to pay significantly more (anecdotal evidence suggest around +20%) to secure experienced people, with hiring surges tied to the ever changing ‘roadmap’ for venue re-opening.

 “It seems pretty clear that there will be critical staff shortages over the coming year” states Mumford, “however, it will not be until more hospitality businesses fully re-open and the furlough scheme is rolled-back that the true extent of the problems will become clear.”